IRIS-Digital-Dosimeter/IRIS-Project/markdowns/notes.md

 1. In the Arduino IDE select Tools > USB Stack > TinyUSB

+# April 7 2024 notes

+Want: to have a portable and a desktop unit

+- do simple simple circuit (very simple)
+- operate at 1kHz adc line, take all the data and dump it to the sd dump to to computer and cont.
+- find the max sample rate where we don't lose files
+- this will be used to set the time constants, we do this by swapping out the capacitors on the board

+- makes plots as we take in the files
+- dual buffer1 (one data file on the sd card defined - write util full), switch buffer2 or file, when one is empty and the other is free we can switch - want to make sure that the file being written is not used as the file is transferred (may cost a gap in data collection)

 # March 2023 notes

 Duties & Questions :